mccannical/forty-jekyll-theme/elements.md

                     <dt>PowerShell</dt>
                         <dd>Windows stuff.
 Of course :)</dd>
                     <dt>Javascript</dt>
-                        <dd>Using javascript more and more to work with Node.js, Hubot, and  BotKit</dd>
+                        <dd>Using javascript more and more to work with Node.js, Hubot, and  BotKit. </dd>
                 </dl>
         </div>